5 steps to assess your advisor

 In most cases, you won’t find your total return on your account statements.
-But your adviser should be able to get this information for you, going back to the beginning of your relationship with their firm.
+But your advisor should be able to get this information for you, going back to the beginning of your relationship with their firm.

 Keep in mind that short-term returns are less meaningful than long-term ones.
 Try to find out your total return for the longest period that you can.
-Measuring average returns over at least 5 years will give you a good idea of how well your adviser is managing your assets, but even 2 or 3 years of data can be useful.
+Measuring average returns over at least 5 years will give you a good idea of how well your advisor is managing your assets, but even 2 or 3 years of data can be useful.

 2. Calculate your total costs for each year

 Your investment costs reduce what you make investing.
 It’s important to know your costs, so you can assess whether you are getting value for your money.

 Get a full accounting of all costs including: